silogizma/therefore/README.md

 #### Example:

       All man are mortal
-    , Socrates is a man
+    ∵ Socrates is a man
     ∴ Socrates is mortal

 #### Notations:

     ∴  therefore
-    ,  comma between the major and minor propositions.
+    ∵  minor (distributed) proposition
     •  end of proof
        (what was to be demonstrated)
        («quod erat demonstrandum» in latin)